shibacomputer/txt/README.md

 ## Big todos
 ⬜️ Migrate from Electron to [Muon](https://github.com/brave/muon)
-⬜️ Move PGP to main process
+⬜️ Move PGP from renderer to main process (lmao)
 ⬜️ Add file management
+⬜️ Add support for keys instead of passwords
+⬜️ Better support for file permission edge cases

 Have a feature request?
 [Submit one](https://github.com/shibacomputer/txt/issues/new)